 Then the pandemic happened.
 He came home halfway through second semester and finished the year online.
 He hated it.
 Still we decided that, due to his less-than-stellar grades and the less-than-certain direction of this pandemic, he would stay home for the fall semester.
 He was not happy, but he understood.
 He was a trooper, really.
 His university is in a state where the numbers are low, so they eventually decided to offer live classes in the fall.
 And, after some gut-wrenching discussions, we decided it made more sense for him to return.

 So I put him on that plane.
 Never mind the sheer folly of hurtling through the air in an enclosed tube with potentially infected people.
 Never mind that, if he gets sick, I’m too far away to help.
 On top of all that, the boy still has ADHD.
 This is no longer a question of “Remember to do your homework, son!” or “Plan out your week on Mondays, son!”
 It is now a potential life-or-death “Remember to wear your mask, son!” and “Don’t impulsively get too close to people, son!” and “Please, please wash those hands!”

 Did we make the right choice?
 He’ll tell you a thousand percent YES.
 And, so, I suppose it is the right choice for him.
 It’s his life, after all.

-But, of course, COVID is not the only risk for a kid with ADHD out there on his own.
+But, of course, the illness is not the only risk for a kid with ADHD out there on his own.
 I could spend plenty of sleepless nights worrying about the various dangers awaiting a college-aged kid with impulsivity problems.
 But that would help no one.
 We’ve scaffolded for long enough now.
 It’s his turn to fly.
 (Please, son, just fly straight away from anyone who’s coughing.)

 ADHD in College: Next Steps